vmware-archive/cbapi/server_apis/proto/README.md

 While generally speaking the other meta-data in the CbChildProcessMsg will be the same as the parent, the process id will contain the process id of the fork-ed child.

-Secondly, whenever a Posix process performs an fork(), all the events that occur for that process will be recorded by the sensor within the context of the originating ancestor.
+Secondly, whenever a Posix process performs a fork(), all the events that occur for that process will be recorded by the sensor within the context of the originating ancestor.
 We have, however, added a new field to the CbEventMsg to track events and associate them with their given process id.
 The CbEventMsg header now contains a fork_pid field that will contain the actual process id that performed the event, while the process_id will represent the originating ancestor.
 An example